Sigma Delta Pi Chapter Project Grants

 - LIABILITY: If a proposed activity involves student travel, the proposal must affirm that the travel will be in accordance with university policies and that due diligence will be exercised with respect to the safety of the students.
 THE NATIONAL OFFICE OF SIGMA DELTA PI DOES NOT PROVIDE LIABILITY INSURANCE FOR CHAPTERS OR STUDENT MEMBERS PARTICIPATING IN ACTIVITIES FUNDED BY THESE GRANTS, OR IN ANY OTHER CIRCUMSTANCES.

-- A project may be continued after the initial undertaking, but this grant is only to be used to support the initial event/undertaking during the 2014-15 academic year.
+- A project may be continued after the initial undertaking, but this grant is only to be used to support the inaugural event.
+Proposals for subsequent events of the same nature will not be considered.

 RESPONSIBILITIES OF WINNERS